PhilBoileau/scPCA/README.md

 noise.
-In tandem with the development of sequencing technology (e.g., RNA-seq, scRNA-seq), many variants of PCA have been developed in attempts to remedy deficiencies in interpretability and stability that plague their classical variants.
-Such developments have included both sparse PCA (SPCA) (Zou, Hastie, and Tibshirani 2006; Erichson et al.
+In tandem with the development of sequencing technology (e.g., RNA-seq, scRNA-seq), many variants of PCA have been developed in attempts to remedy deficiencies in interpretability and stability that plague the original method.
+Such developments have included both various forms of sparse PCA (SPCA) (Zou, Hastie, and Tibshirani 2006; Erichson et al. 2018), which increase the stability and interpretability of principal component loadings in high dimensions, and, more recently, contrastive PCA (cPCA) (Abid et al. 2018), which captures relevant information in the target (experimental) data set by eliminating technical noise through comparison to a so-called background data set.
-2018), which increases the stability and interpretability of principal component loadings in high dimensions, and, more recently, contrastive PCA (cPCA) (Abid et al. 2018), which captures relevant information in the target (experimental) data set by eliminating technical noise through comparison to a so-called background data set.
 While SPCA and cPCA have both individually proven useful in resolving distinct shortcomings of PCA, neither is capable of simultaneously tackling the issues of interpretability, stability and relevance simultaneously.
-The `scPCA` package implements *sparse constrastive PCA*, to accomplish both of these tasks in the context of high-dimensional biological data.
-In addition to implementing this newly developed technique, the `scPCA` package also implements cPCA and generalizations thereof.
+The `scPCA` package implements *sparse constrastive PCA* to accomplish these tasks in the context of high-dimensional biological data.
+In addition to implementing this newly developed technique, the `scPCA` package implements cPCA and generalizations thereof.

 -----